pic pic

 This subsection requires knowledge of a few concepts we haven't discussed yet.
 As such, it's marked as optional.

-One such concept is that of in-place functions, identified by the symbol ! appended to the function's name.
-The symbol is simply a convention chosen by developers to indicate that the function modifies at least one of its arguments.
-A detailed discussion of in-place functions will be provided later.
+One such concept is that of in-place functions, which will be introduced later.
+These functions are identified by the symbol ! appended to the function's name.
+The symbol is simply a convention chosen by developers, not a syntax requirement.
+It indicates that the function modifies at least one of its arguments.

 Next, we demonstrate how to add, remove, and replace elements within a vector.
-Below, we begin by presenting methods for adding a single element.
+We begin by presenting methods for inserting elements.

 x = [3,4,5]